 Method 3: Reinstall Universal Serial Bus Drivers

 Another way to fix this problem is by reinstalling your drivers.
-In this way you can ensure that your system is running the updated drivers for your device to work properly.
+This way, you can ensure that your system is running the latest device drivers to work properly.

 Follow the steps to reinstall your USB drivers.